BYPASS SURGERY OVERVIEW

-With CABG surgery, a vein or artery taken from elsewhere in the body is grafted from the aorta (the major blood vessel exiting the heart) onto the coronary artery, beyond the narrowed segment.
+With coronary artery bypass graft surgery (CABG) surgery, a vein or artery taken from elsewhere in the body is grafted from the aorta (the major blood vessel exiting the heart) onto the coronary artery, beyond the narrowed segment.
 This avoids (bypasses) the diseased section and restores blood flow to the area of the heart muscle supplied by that artery.
 Multiple grafts may be used if more than one coronary artery is diseased (figure 2).

 Choice of graft — Generally, blood vessels can be obtained from four areas of the body: leg, chest, arm, and abdomen.

 ●Saphenous veins are taken from the leg (calf or thigh).
 Historically, the saphenous vein was the graft of choice.
 However, narrowing (stenosis) of the vein graft, due to changes that are similar to those of a coronary artery, is a major problem with saphenous vein grafts, causing them to deteriorate within five to seven years in approximately 50 percent of patients.
 A number of factors may predispose to saphenous vein graft disease if not well controlled, including smoking, hypertension, lipid abnormalities, and diabetes.